-MENTORSHIP LAB III 2 CR
+MENTORSHIP LAB III 2 CR This lab requires students under the supervision

 This lab requires students, under the supervision of a mentor or the faculty, to demonstrate competency in an escalating list of skills in the lab and the clinical sites.
 Each quarter builds upon that quarter's didactic material as well as previous skill sets.
 Primary skills focus: surgical assisting and nursing, dressing and bandaging techniques.